How to Enjoy the Wild Ride of Motherhood

 “When you are a mother, you are never really alone in your thoughts.
 A mother always has to think twice, once for herself and once for her child.” – Sophia Loren

-In honour of American Mother’s Day this Sunday May 8th and throwback Thursday I’m sharing my first photo as a family of four taken five years ago as well as a special article written for all you hard-working, selfless, beautiful and LOVE-ly mothers, mums, mamans, madres, or however you prefer to be called 🙂 Happy Mother’s Day and enjoy this wild ride of motherhood!
+In honour of American Mother’s Day this Sunday May 8th, I’m sharing my special article written for all you hard-working, selfless, beautiful and LOVE-ly mothers, mums, mamans, madres, or however you prefer to be called 🙂 Happy Mother’s Day and enjoy this wild ride of motherhood!

 As a mother, undoubtedly, I have less time for myself compared to that of my previous lifetime “B.C.”
 (Before children).
 As the root of family life I’ve often struggled between my role as a caregiver and as a working professional.
 Choosing to work while raising children, whether for the love of a career, a way to stay connected to the ‘adult’ world or the need to contribute financially is a life choice that requires a delicate balance of patience, love, positivity, support, and loads of energy.
 It’s not to say that stay-at-home-moms (SAHMs) aren’t working.
 Because hands down being a SAHM is hard-core and hard work – I know.
 When I chose to enjoy my children’s early years it was some of the hardest work I’ve ever done – to be responsible for another little person 24/7.
 Whether full or part-time at home or at the office, all mothers are working mothers – full stop.